sebastianjinich/TrypanoDEEPScreen/README.md

-## TrypanoDEEPScreen: A Deep Learning Model for Compound Activity Prediction with Hyperparameter Tuning
+# TrypanoDEEPScreen: A Deep Learning Model for Compound Activity Prediction with Hyperparameter Tuning

 This repository provides a comprehensive deep learning pipeline for training and evaluating a model to predict compound activity, based on [ahmetrifaioglu's DEEPScreen](https://github.com/cansyl/DEEPScreen), publicated in [Chemical Science on 2020](https://doi.org/10.1039/C9SC03414E).
-The model, TrypanoDEEPScreen, is implemented using PyTorch Lightning and leverages Ray Tune for efficient hyperparameter search.
+TrypanoDEEPScreen is implemented using PyTorch Lightning and leverages Ray Tune for efficient hyperparameter search.
+GPU usage and paralelization (when aviable) is compleatly handled by the pipeline.

-### Code Structure
+## Understanding the Codebase

 The code is organized into the following directories:

 * `src`: Contains the main source code for the project.
     * `ml`: Code for training, evaluating, and predicting with the model.
-        * `data`: Code for data loading, preprocessing, and spliting.
+        * `data`: Code for creating the datasets.
         * `datasets`: Code for defining custom datasets.
+          - **`datamodule.py`**: Defines a custom PyTorch Lightning `DataModule` for handling data loading and splitting.
+          - **`dataset.py`**: Defines pytorch dataloaders.
         * `engine`: Code for defining the deep learning model architecture and training loop.
+          - **`system.py`**: Defines the TrypanoDEEPScreen model architecture as a subclass of `LightningModule` from PyTorch
+          - **`hyperparameters_tune_raytune.py`**: Defines the class responsible for hyperparameter search using Ray Tune.
+It automates the exploration of different model configurations, saving you valuable time and resources.
         * `scripts`: Scripts for training, hyperparameter tuning, and prediction.
+          - **`train_hyperparameters_search.py`**: This script streamlines the hyperparameter search and model training using Ray Tune.
+It calls upon the hyperparameters_tune_raytune.py script for the heavy lifting.
         * `utils`: Utility functions for logging, configurations, and exceptions.

-#### Understanding the Codebase

-The codebase is organized into several key modules:
+          - **`configurations.py`** manages configurations.
       - **`main.py`**: This script serves as the entry point for the application
-- **`train_hyperparameters_search.py`**: This script handles hyperparameter search for DeepScreen using Ray Tune.
-- **`engine/`**: This directory contains the core components for model definition and training/testing logic.
-    - **`system.py`**: Defines the TrypanoDEEPScreen model architecture as a subclass of `LightningModule` from PyTorch
-- **`datasets/`**: This directory contains code for data loading and preprocessing.
-  - **`datamodule.py`**: Defines a custom PyTorch Lightning `DataModule` for handling data loading and splitting.
-  - **`dataset.py`**: Defines pytorch dataloaders.
+      - **`trypanodeepscreen_conda_env_che.yml`**: This file provides a recipe for creating a conda environment using conda, a popular package manager for scientific computing.
+This ensures you have all the necessary dependencies installed to run the code.

+## **Installation**

+### **Conda Environment Installation Guide for TrypanoDEEPScreen**

+This guide details the steps to install the necessary dependencies for the TrypanoDEEPScreen project using a conda environment.
+It assumes you have conda installed on your system.
+If not, you can download it from [https://docs.conda.io/projects/conda/en/4.14.x/dev-guide/deep-dive-install.html](https://docs.conda.io/projects/conda/en/4.14.x/dev-guide/deep-dive-install.html).

+**1. Locate the `trypanodeepscreen_conda_env_che.yml` file:**

+   - Navigate to the directory containing the `trypanodeepscreen_conda_env_che.yml` file.
+This file likely resides in the `src/ml` directory of your TrypanoDEEPScreen project based on the provided path.

+     ```bash
+       cd TrypanoDEEPscreen/src/ml
+     ```

+**2. Create the conda environment:**

+   - Run the following command:

+     ```bash
+     conda env create -f trypanodeepscreen_conda_env_che.yml
+     ```

+     This command will create a new conda environment named `TrypanoDEEPScreen_env` and install the packages specified in the `trypanodeepscreen_conda_env_che.yml` file.

+**3. Activate the environment:**

+   - Once the environment is created, you can activate it to isolate the installed packages from other conda environments you might have.
+   - To activate the environment, run:

+     ```bash
+     conda activate TrypanoDEEPScreen_env
+     ```

+   - Now, when you run TrypanoDEEPScreen commands, it will use the packages installed in the activated environment named `TrypanoDEEPScreen_env`.

-### Data Preparation
+## Data Preparation

 The code expects a CSV file containing the following columns:

 * `comp_id`: Unique identifier for the compound
 * `smiles`: SMILES string representing the compound structure
 * `bioactivity`: Binary label indicating the activity of the compound (0: inactive, 1: active)

-**Data Splitting:**
+* `data_split`: Specifies the split for each data point (e.g., `"train"`, `"validation"`, or `"test"`).
+Only necessary for non-radom splitting.

+### **Dataset generation and splitting**

+Pipelines for creating datasets from ChEMBL database can be found in `data/`.

 The code currently supports non-random splitting of the data into training, validation, and test sets.
-The data frame should have an additional column named `"data_split"` that specifies the split for each data point (e.g., `"train"`, `"validation"`, or `"test"`).
+This means that the user must provide the data already splitted and specifies the split for each data point in the `data_split` column (e.g., `"train"`, `"validation"`, or `"test"`).

-**Preprocessing:**
+### **Preprocessing**

 The code includes functionalities for data preprocessing, such as handling missing values and converting SMILES strings into image representations.

-### Training and Hyperparameter Tuning
+## Training and Hyperparameter Tuning

 The main script for training the model and performing hyperparameter search is `src/ml/main.py`.
 You can run this script with the following arguments: